 So the First Amendment Doesn’t Apply When I’m at Work?

-, given it’s often polarizing effect, is easily one of those topics that a private organization could justly determine isn’t to be discussed while you’re on the company’s dime.
+And guess what?
+Politics, given it’s often polarizing effect, is easily one of those topics that a private organization could justly determine isn’t to be discussed while you’re on the company’s dime.

 What Happens if I Do Discuss Politics at the Office?

 According to Helen D. (“Heidi”) Reavis and Deena R. Merlen, partners with the law firm Reavis Parent Lehrer LLP, the answer is, “It depends.”

 For starters: Where do you work?
 As Reavis and Merlen explained, you might work in a state where the law protects employees from workplace discrimination based on political affiliation or extends other protections that would tend to protect you from being fired for talking about politics.

 Another variable is whether your political talk falls within the protection of the federal National Labor Relations Act (the “NLRA”).
 Assuming that you and your employer are covered by the NLRA—which generally would be the case, with a few exceptions, as Merlen noted—it would be unlawful for your boss to fire you for participating in what the NLRA calls “concerted activity” for mutual aid or protection (like when workers speak among themselves about how they might improve the terms and conditions of their employment).

 This sort of “free speech” right under the NLRA can overlap with talking politics at the office.
 For example, let’s say you’re speaking with co-workers about your company’s refusal to provide paid parental leave and you’re expressing support for Candidate A because you believe he’ll implement parental-leave policies that you and your co-workers stand to benefit from.
 Talking about this workplace issue is arguably your right under the NLRA—you are protected even though within the discussion you’re talking politics.